-Mathspeak is a foreign language learning resource for secondary school students.
-It is a course in ten units on the language of mathematics.
-Mathspeak enables students to perform mathematics in a foreign language at the same level they do in their native language.
+Mathspeak is a free foreign language learning resource for secondary schools that is available in six European languages.
+The ten courses enable students to perform mathematics in a foreign language at the same level they do in their native language.

 Mathspeak enables students to: